kailash-manasarovar/statement/docs/index.md

 ### My helpers are kidnapped by the UN and taken to Israel

+!!! danger "Update 18th September 2026"
+    - It looks like they didn't manage to kidnap Antonio Ruiz amongst the others - something they lied to me about incessantly - and he managed to hide from them.
+    - So, I guess, the motive for kidnap must have been "ransom".

 - My helpers were also having direct conversations online with the CIA about things the Americans definitely don't anyone to know about, and you can see these back-and-forths very clearly from the screenshots I took while I was being terrorized online in my home.
 - I was so high and out of my mind on drugs and poisons, I understood nothing of this until the last few weeks (time of writing September 2026)!
 - In July 2025, the CIA, with help from the UN, kidnapped this man and his gang and took them all to Israel in a UN helicopter.